VegardIversen/jetbot_NAIL/README.md

 Start by squeezing indexfinger and thumb together like a zoom out on a smartphone.
 This will start program selecter.
 Swipe left or rigth with a open hand to switch between programs.
 It can sometime double switch, so watch out for that. thumb up to select a program, each program will run for a set amount of time before ending.
 To quit program selecter show thumb down.
 Example for hand gestures is shown in the [TSM Online Hand Gesture Recognition Demo](https://github.com/mit-han-lab/temporal-shift-module/tree/master/online_demo).
-To exit program, first exit program selecter.
-Then show stopsign hand gesture (flat open hand towardscamera).
+To exit program.
+Show stopsign hand gesture (flat open hand towardscamera).

 ## Built With